 Solitude Benjamin Moore

 I’m excited today to be participating in a decorating series with 25 other bloggers and we are each sharing some of our favorite decorating tips and tricks this week.
 Thank you to Beth from Home Stories A to Z for organizing this series.
 By the way, if you’ve come my way today via Traci from Beneath my Heart, welcome!
+Today I’m talking about how to choose the perfect paint color.

 If this happens to be your first time stopping by here, I’m Cyndy and I have a thing for paint.
 I talk a lot about paint (any kind of paint) and share paint color palettes on my blog.
 I do share a whole lot of other stuff too but I focus a lot on choosing paint colors.